appwrite/templates/bun/whatsapp-with-vonage/README.md

 ## POST/

-Webhooks sent by vonage to update about the status of message
+Event webhooks sent by vonage to update about the status of message

 | Name   | Description                   | Location | Type   | Sample Value              |
 | ------ | ----------------------------- | -------- | ------ | ------------------------- |